As the title implies

 - I Thought It Meant: Frequently potholed when contrasting two things that sound similar.

 - Justified Trope: Usually potholed to note that the usage of a trope is justified and makes sense.
-Unfortunately subjected to heavy misuse as many of these “justified” usages are actually Justifying Edits, which are, ironically enough, anything but justified.
+Unfortunately subjected to heavy misuse as many of these “justified” usages are actually Justifying Edits, which are anything but justified.